Buckle Up, Girl! Time to Start Investing in Stock Market Right Now

 Besides, the stock market is one of the few sectors where you can earn money even in the fall.
 Short-selling, a part of intraday or futures and options, allows you to sell the stocks in the falling market and earn profits.
 More on that later when you are an expert in the market.

-Can I start investing in Stock Market with Rs.
+Can I Start Investing In Stock Market With Rs.
 10?

-Fun Fact: The lowest-priced stock listed on BSE is Kretto Syscon Ltd with a 52-week low of Rs.
+Fun Fact: The lowest-priced stock listed on BSE is Kretto Syscon Ltd, with a 52-week low of Rs.
 0.56.
 You can purchase even a single share, although such penny stocks are not advised due to the high risks involved.

 -A systematic investment plan (SIP) works great when you have long-term investment goals.
 For example, if you want to invest Rs.
-50,000 in equity markets you can distribute the amount monthly, half-yearly, or quarterly.
-This way, you can average out your buying cost of the stocks.
+50,000 in equity markets, you can distribute the amount monthly, half-yearly, or quarterly.
+This way, you can average out the buying cost of the stocks.
 Even if you buy a stock at a high price one time, you can bring back its cost by buying the rest at a lower price.

 Bonus Pro Tips

 *Always consult a SEBI-registered investment advisor.
-In this fast-paced digital world, many self-proclaimed ‘Stock Gurus’ claims to put your money to work for you.
+In this fast-paced digital world, many self-proclaimed ‘Stock Gurus’ claim to put your money to work for you.
 Had it been so easy, everyone could have done it.
 What do you say?

 *Even if you are availing of research services, keep an eye on the market movement periodically and take appropriate action if needed.